RESEARCH STARTER

 In 2012, in Charlottesville, Virginia, public benches were removed entirely from the downtown mall, a multi-block strip of stores and public space.
 Some called the move a defensive design to deter panhandling and loitering.
 Architect and city councilor Kathy Galvin said the inherently public space could not be exclusive, but, at the same time, her duty as a public servant was to protect her constituents’ safety.
 As an offset to the bench removal, the city was attempting to improve its outreach for vulnerable populations with more inclusive programming and investing more in affordable housing, job creation, and apprenticeships.
 Critics believe that such balancing efforts are not enough to counter the effects of hostile architecture.
 They believe that the problem with this architecture is that it does nothing to address the root problems of homelessness.

 By 2015, when retailers in the United Kingdom (UK) installed metal spikes around their entrances, hostile design was making headlines across the world.
-And by 2018, #hostilearchitecture was trending, accompanied by photos of park benches with armrests down the middle and sprinklers engineered in public spaces to water squatters rather than greenery.
+And by 2018, the hashtag #hostilearchitecture was trending on social media, accompanied by photos of park benches with armrests down the middle and sprinklers engineered in public spaces to water squatters rather than greenery.

 Overview

 A highly controversial topic in urban design, hostile architecture includes aspects that both recommend and discourage it.
-Proponents say maintaining order and cleanliness in public spaces is highly justifiable, but critics rail against the underlying intention of excluding and displacing people experiencing homelessness.
+Proponents say maintaining order and cleanliness in public spaces is highly justifiable, but critics rail against the underlying intention of excluding and displacing unhoused populations.

 Some examples of hostile architecture are more extreme and intentional than others.
 For example, spiked or rocky pavement, particularly under awnings or other shelters, or barred corners are designed specifically to prevent sleeping, while street dividers such as obstructive planters are meant to push people experiencing homelessness away from the sheltered side of a street.
 Raised grate covers or fenced grates are intended to prevent sleeping on heat-emitting grates to stay warm in winter.
 Retractable spikes, which can be pushed up at night to prevent people from sleeping outside store premises without making shoppers uncomfortable with defensive design during the day, are another example of the extremes of hostile architecture.

-Critics contend that attacking people experiencing homelessness with spikes is morally akin to assault, and designers should not be allowed to incorporate the threat of pain into the built environment.
+Critics contend that attacking unhoused individuals with spikes is morally akin to assault, and designers should not be allowed to incorporate the threat of pain into the built environment.
 They believe that designers have an ethical responsibility to refuse to create anything meant to inflict pain on people experiencing homelessness for attempting to sleep, considering the duty to be as basic as the moral obligation not to commit offensive violence.
-In 2023, a law went into effect in Brazil designed to prohibit hostile architecture in public spaces.

 Critics note that a key problem is that some hostile design choices are not obvious but exist as an absence, such as a failure to provide benches, bathrooms, or shady places.
 “Ghost amenities” are the water fountains and picnic tables that a space lacks because designers have decided that any place fit for human beings will be fit for people experiencing homelessness.
 It is not enough to simply remove the spikes when designers create desolate public spaces where nobody can rest.
 The failure to build public spaces at all is also hostile because it means that only the advantaged will have comfortable places to go.

 Opponents of hostile design claim that the real challenge is to build compassion and care into every space.
-While this need is being met, they suggest getting rid of the features that directly physically assault people who are experiencing poverty, tired, and ill.
+While this need is being met, they suggest getting rid of the features that directly physically assault people who are experiencing poverty, tiredness, and illness.
+Some regions have passed laws preventing hostile design.
+In 2023, a law went into effect in Brazil designed to prohibit hostile architecture in public spaces.
+In the US, a bill was introduced in Massachusetts in 2025 that aimed to ban hostile architecture designed to prevent unhoused individuals from sitting in public spaces.

 Sound-based defensive design, such as the “Mosquito,” which emits a high-frequency sound most audible to teens and young adults, has also been employed.
 While not bothersome at first, after a few minutes, this sound becomes intolerable.
 Critics believe this sound-emitting technology is unnecessarily aggressive and endangers community relationships.